lsst-sitcom/sitcomtn-048/index.rst

 Project-level change controlled documentation
 =============================================

-SIT-COM follows the project standard in that all documentation requiring project-level change control requires an LSE document handle and all modifications to the document are handled through the project Change Control Board (CCB).
+SIT-Com follows the project standard in that all documentation requiring project-level change control requires an LSE document handle and all modifications to the document are handled through the project Change Control Board (CCB).
 Specifically, this should includes procedures which may result in damage to equipment and/or injury to personnel (e.g., mirror handling) and formal documentation such Interface Control Documents (ICDs).
-It is anticipated that very few SIT-COM generated artifacts will fall into this category.
+It is anticipated that very few SIT-Com generated artifacts will fall into this category.

-SIT-COM-level change control
+SIT-Com-level change control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Documentation that is applicable to only SIT-COM personnel and/or internal to SIT-COM subsystems, the implementation of a SIT-COM change control board has been discussed, but is not currently in place.
+Documentation that is applicable to only SIT-Com personnel and/or internal to SIT-Com subsystems, the implementation of a SIT-Com change control board has been discussed, but is not currently in place.
-Examples of documents that are SIT-COM specific and should be under change control include documentation of workflows (like this one), management plans, and SIT-COM specific procedures that require sign-off by specific domain experts.
+Examples of documents that are SIT-Com specific and should be under change control include documentation of workflows (like this one), management plans, and SIT-Com specific procedures that require sign-off by specific domain experts.
-Until a SIT-COM change control system is enacted, these types of documentation exist as `Technotes`_.
+Until a SIT-Com change control system is enacted, these types of documentation exist as `Technotes`_.

 When required to be under stricter change control, GitHub repository branch protection should be put in place.
 The designation of specific names for the reviewers can also be manually specified.